 2017 brought a number of closures including the Great Movie Ride (It was the last of the opening-day attractions for Hollywood studios and closed without warning in 2017), DisneyQuest (Which we had expected to have already been closed by 2017 but luckily it was still open and included on our “Waterparks and more” ticket option), the Universe of Energy (in which the proverbial “writing was on the wall” as the attraction was dated and rumoured to close soon for some time), the closure of the Flights of Wonder bird show, and one of the last showing of the Wishes fireworks show (which closed on May 11th, just after our visit).

-Our trip in 2019 was the last time we would be able to see the long-running and rather spectacular Illuminations, Reflections of Earth fireworks show in the lagoon at EPCOT (and I understand they still haven’t found a suitable replacement).
+Our trip in 2019 was the last time we would be able to see the long-running and rather spectacular Illuminations, Reflections of Earth fireworks show in the lagoon at EPCOT.

 … so, between 2015 and 2019 a massive number of attractions were closed forever and most had not yet been replaced (like the nighttime parade) as of 2019.
-Finally it looked like there would be some new additions like in 2019 when, for the first time, we were able to see the new land of Pandora including the spectacular new Flights of Passage attraction – we had seen the land under construction for years , taunting us, and we finally got to experience it.
+Finally it looked like there would be some new additions like in 2019 when, for the first time, we were able to see the new land of Pandora including the spectacular new Flights of Passage attraction – we had seen the land under construction for years , taunting us, and we finally got to experience it – it was quite ‘over the top’.
 As well the new Slinky Dog Coaster was open in Hollywood Studios.
-Our 2024 trip featured a number of new attractions which had been added: Disney has been adding thrill rides lately including the new Tron and Guardians of the Galaxy coasters (both impressive) as well as re-theming a few rides (namely Tiana’s Bayou Adventure which isn’t bad, but the story makes little sense compared to the old Splash Mountain which for some time was my favourite ride).
+We were pleasantly surprised on our 2024 trip that a number of new attractions had (finally) been added: Disney has been adding thrill rides lately including the new Tron and Guardians of the Galaxy coasters (both are impressive) as well as re-theming a few rides (namely Tiana’s Bayou Adventure which isn’t bad, but the story makes little sense compared to the old Splash Mountain which for some time was my favourite ride).

-I’m kinda partial to the good old dark ride (think Haunted Mansion) and so for me the best new ride is Rise of the Resistance.
-I saw the original Star Wars in 1977 (heck, everyone alive in 1977 did) but haven’t followed the newer movies – regardless I really like this ride which is part live-action show with cast members playing various roles (with parts reminiscent of the Great Movie Ride).
+I’m kinda partial to the good old dark ride (think Haunted Mansion) and so for me the best new ride, heck my new favourite, is Rise of the Resistance.
+I saw the original Star Wars in 1977 (I believe everyone alive in 1977 did) but haven’t followed the newer movies – regardless I really like this ride which is part live-action show with cast members playing various roles (with parts reminiscent of the Great Movie Ride).
 The ride itself is impressive with huge sets, multiple levels, and over-the-top special effects.

 Disney Past